Response to COVID-19

 FIELD TRIPS, CLASSES, AND OTHER PROGRAMS

 Alabama Audubon is canceling all field trips, classes, and other in-person, public programming until further notice.
-We are keeping a close eye on the developing situation and will cancel more upcoming events if necessary.
+We are keeping a close eye on the developing situation and will resume in-person programs when we feel it is safe to do so.
 For more on refunds, please see below.
+In the meantime, we’ve begun offering free or donation-based online courses to help you continue to learn about the birds you love.

 COASTAL BIRD BANDING AT FORT MORGAN